hardliner66/blog/content/posts/01_my_odin_library.md

 ### expression_evaluator
-A simple expression evaluator, using precedence climbing to allow reconfiguration of how precedence is handled, which provides the possibilty to add custom operators and pass variables.
+A simple expression evaluator, using precedence climbing to allow reconfiguration of how precedence is handled, which provides the possibility to add custom operators and pass variables.

 The expression evaluator provides three procedures.